Employment Tax Reduction Strategies: SUB Plans

 Unfortunately, the consensus among economists is that the United States is due for another recession in the near-term.
-Although the extent and exact timing of such an event can’t be pinpointed, when it does happen, this can be a driver of reductions in the workforce.
+Although they can’t pinpoint the extent and exact timing of such an event, when it does happen, this can drive workforce reductions.

 When downsizing, employers often offer separated employees some form of severance pay to mitigate the financial impact to them or to reward them for their years of service.
-However, there can be significant employment tax outcomes associated with severance payments.
-Especially if a large reduction in workforce is contemplated.
+However, severance payments can be associated with significant employment tax outcomes.
+This is especially true if the employers is contemplating a large workforce reduction.
 One way to reduce this tax is to establish a Supplemental Unemployment Benefits Plan or “SUB Plan.”

 What is a SUB Plan?

 SUB Plans are designed primarily to supplement state unemployment insurance (“SUI”) benefits.
 Because of this relationship to SUI benefits, most SUB Plans pay weekly benefits to eligible workers after they have been laid-off.
 In addition to the weekly SUI benefits, SUB Plans may ease the financial burden on workers who are laid off by providing one or more of the following benefits (all of which must be subordinate to cash benefits)1:

 - Job training